ALBERTA BAND ASSOCIATION

 joyce@albertabandassociation.com

-• The Festival will provide timpani (4), bass drum, orchestra bells, xylophone, vibraphone, chimes, gong, acoustic piano, bass amp, chairs, stands and podium.
+- The Festival will provide timpani (4), concert toms (4) snare drum, bass drum, orchestra bells, xylophone, vibraphone, marimba, chimes, gong, crash cymbals, suspended cymbal, orchestra bells, drum set, acoustic piano, bass amp, chairs, stands and podium. *please ensure that any additional percussion gear you bring is clearly marked.
+Upon your departure, make sure any percussion items you take belong to your school.

-• Each band is to provide its own snare drum, cymbals, beaters, mallets and sticks, and auxiliary percussion.
+- Each band is to provide its own chime hammers, beaters, mallets and sticks, auxiliary percussion and anything not listed above.

 Director's Package